This post first appeared on Sift & Simmer in June 2018. Updated Feb 2021.

 Think Chinese food with Muslim influences, which actually dates back to the Tang Dynasty.

-This Spicy Cumin Lamb noodle dish is spicy and flavourful.
+This Spicy Cumin Lamb noodle dish is spicy, flavourful and packs a real punch.

 The ground cumin and Sichuan peppercorn spice mixture is the key to flavouring the lamb meat for these noodles.